ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

 ---
 ## Function - Data Table Utils: Clear Datatable
-Delete all the contents of a datatable
+Delete all the contents of a datatable.

+> **NOTE:** This function can not be used with Rule object type Data Table

  ![screenshot: fn-data-table-utils-clear-datatable ](./doc/screenshots/dt_clear_dt.png)